droidian/unl0kr/README.md

 ## Changing layouts

-The layouts in [uskr_layouts.h] and [uskr_layouts.c] are generated from [squeekboard layouts] using the [unsqu33kr/unsqu33kr.py] script.
-To regenerate the files, run
+Unl0kr uses [squeekboard layouts] converted to C via [squeek2lvgl].
+To regenerate the layouts, run

 ```
-$ ./generate-keymaps.sh
+$ ./regenerate-layouts.sh
 ```

+from the root of the repository.

 ## Screen recording